jenkins-x/terraform-aws-eks-jx/README.md

 # Jenkins X EKS Module

-This repository contains a Terraform module for creating an EKS cluster and all the necessary infrastructure to install Jenkins X via `jx boot`.
+This repository contains a Terraform module for creating an EKS cluster and all the necessary infrastructure to install Jenkins X as described in https://jenkins-x.io/v3/admin/platforms/eks/.

 The module makes use of the [Terraform EKS cluster Module](https://github.com/terraform-aws-modules/terraform-aws-eks).